The liver is the second largest organ in your body. It performs several different functions.

-When your liver is damaged, you may suffer from hepatic, or liver, failure.
-Exposure to viruses or harmful chemicals can harm the liver.
+Exposure to viruses or harmful chemicals can damage your liver.
+When your liver is damaged, you may develop liver failure, also known as hepatic failure.
 In those with liver damage, the liver may eventually stop functioning correctly.

-Liver failure is an extremely serious condition, and you should receive treatment immediately.
+Liver failure is a serious condition.
+If you develop liver failure, you should receive treatment immediately.

 Liver failure can be either acute or chronic.

 Acute liver failure strikes fast.
-You will experience loss of liver function within weeks or even days.
-Acute liver failure may happen suddenly and without any previous warnings or symptoms.
-Common causes of acute liver failure include poisoning from mushrooms or drug overdose, which can occur from taking too much acetaminophen (Tylenol).
+You can experience loss of liver function within weeks or even days.
+It may happen suddenly without showing any symptoms.

 During chronic liver failure, your liver becomes inflamed.
 This inflammation causes the formation of scar tissue over time.
-As your body continuously replaces healthy tissue with scar tissue, your liver begins to fail.
+As your body replaces healthy tissue with scar tissue, your liver gradually loses its typical range of function.

 Acute liver failure may also be caused by: